ramaureirac/ramaureirac/README.md

 - 🛫 Passionate about traveling and tourism.
 - 🎮 Casual gamer, currently looking for a new openworld title.
 - 🍸 I really like Mojitos.
+Can I get a Mojito, pls?
 - 🐕 Dogs are better than cats.
 - 💬 I enjoy teaching! so fell free to ask me about anything.
 - 🐧 Huge fan of Linux and open-source.